zero-to-mastery/ztm-events/README.md

 ## Project structure
 You can take a look at the initial static structure of the website [here](https://whimsical.com/local-meetup-website-home-EdqpJVANGt1LRDcq52r1PD).

-For data storage and authentication we are using noSQL db from Firebase.
+For data storage and authentication we are using noSQL db from Firebase(as of now, but we could also set up our own server, so any soggestions are welcome).

 ## Functionality